 Until you’ve been a victim of identity theft you will never really know what it feels like.
 I personally have experienced identity theft to the tune of several thousand dollars and let me tell you, it’s never funny when people mess with your money.
 But what if the identity that was stolen was your internal identity and not virtual?
 Is that even possible?
 And if so, how?
 Though I do not have the answer to either of those questions allow me to elaborate on the purpose of this post from a different perspective.

-When we think of identity theft typically we assume that an individual or group of people has stolen the personal banking or personal information of another person to pose as that purpose, thus taking money or other assets from that person.
-However, for the purpose of this article I want to discuss the identity of an individual who has lived their life self-identifying themselves outwardly as a female while internally their identity was a male.
+When we think of identity theft, we typically assume that an individual or group of people has stolen the personal banking or personal information of another person to pose as that person, thus taking money or other assets from that person.
+However, for the purpose of this article, I want to discuss the identity of an individual who has lived their life self-identifying as a female, while internally their identity was a male.
 You see, this is the story of Kayden; a wonderful young man who was actually born a female.

 I am Kayden, you are Kayden, we ALL are Kayden in the sense of being fearless when living our lives the way we want to (legally of course) despite what anyone else may think.
 I commend you Kayden on reclaiming your identity and living life to the fullest.
 We love you Kayden.
 Peace out.